♠ ♥ ♦ ♣

 Picking Up the Discard Pile

-You may pick up the entire discard pile (not just the top card) if you can immediately use the top card in a valid meld with at least two cards from your hand.
-You must take the whole pile.
-The pile is frozen if it contains a wild card or red three — when frozen, you need two natural cards matching the top card (not one natural and one wild) to pick it up.
-Before your team has made its initial meld, the pile is always frozen against you.
+You may pick up the entire discard pile (not just the top card) if you can immediately use the top card in a valid meld with cards from your hand.
+You must always take the whole pile.

 Initial Lay-down Thresholds